 Step 5.
 Next, add a cover photo by either selecting one from the video or uploading one from your camera roll.

 Step 6.
 Click post!
 Congratulations, you’ve uploaded your first video to Instagram TV!

 What Instagram TV or IGTV means for Content Creators and Videographers

-Currently, distribution of IGTV content is somewhat limited.
-You’re unable to hashtag it or geo-tag it, which limits your distribution.
-However, it will be easier to direct people on Instagram from your content to your IGTV channel than directing them to YouTube or your website.
+Currently, the distribution of IGTV content is somewhat limited.
+You’re unable to hashtag it or geotag it, which limits your distribution.
+However, it will be easier to direct people on Instagram to your IGTV channel.
+Directing them to your YouTube or your website is a harder task.

 Now that you’re an expert on IGTV you might be asking yourself, “what makes IGTV different from Instagram’s Reels feature?”

 What is the Difference Between IGTV and Instagram Reels?

 IGTV really carved out a new lane for their content creators, allowing them to build episodic content for their followers.
 Much like you would find following your favourite tv series, this allowed people to build a routine.
 As a result, people go back to a creator’s profile regularly to find new episodes of their favourite series.